jameshughes89/cs102/src/site/topic12.rst

         }
     }

+* What we're really testing is the ``Queue`` *interface*
+* But, in order to do this, we have to make sure the implementation properly implements the interface
-* Here, what we want to test is that the we can enqueue and dequeue and have ``expandCapacity`` called without messing up the ordering of the queue
+* We need to check that we can use enqueue and dequeue and have ``expandCapacity`` called without messing up the ordering of the queue
 * The ``enqueue`` and ``dequeue`` on lines 5 & 6 are to have ``front == rear == 1``
     * Just not at ``0``